 24. University of North Alabama

 The oldest four-year public college in Alabama, The University of North Alabama (UNA) served as the state’s first teacher’s college and one of the nation’s first coeducational schools.
-The Florence-based school now offers several of its programs through distance education, including an online history master’s degree.
+The Florence-based school now offers several of its programs through distance education, including an online master's in history degree.
 The program allows full-time students to earn their degrees within two to three years.
-Aiming for flexibility, the program also delivers all coursework asynchronously.
+Aiming for flexibility, the history master's program also delivers all coursework asynchronously.

-The program mainly caters to future history teachers and students interested in politics, nonprofit organizations, and journalism.
+The online master's degree in history mainly caters to future history teachers and students interested in politics, nonprofit organizations, and journalism.
 The program’s curriculum consists of 33 credits and delivers coursework through seminars on U.S. and world history.
 All students must pass a comprehensive examination in order to graduate.
 Students may choose between thesis and non-thesis tracks.

 UNA is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).